Rodolfo Faistauer - Pianist

 About

-Rodolfo currently lives in Chicago, where he earned the Doctor of Musical Arts degree in Piano Performance from Northwestern University’s Bienen School of Music.
+Rodolfo received his Doctor of Musical Arts degree in Piano Performance from Northwestern University’s Bienen School of Music.
 At Northwestern, he studied with James Giles and was the 2017-2018 recipient of the Alvia S. and Helen Cottongim Award for musical and academic excellence.
 In his dissertation he studied the impact of the eighteenth-century musical tradition in the works of Franz Schubert.

 Before moving to the United States, Rodolfo spent several years in Europe.
 At the Académie Supérieure de Musique de Strasbourg in France, he studied with Amy Lin, who instilled in him a passion for the musical tradition of Artur Schnabel and the Viennese repertoire.
 Under Ms. Lin’s guidance, he earned a Performance Diploma and a Master’s Degree in Piano with Honors.
 Determined to continue exploring this repertoire, Rodolfo went on to study with Margarita Höhenrieder at the Hochschule für Musik und Theater in Munich, Germany, sponsored by the European Union’s Erasmus Program.